frankRose1/Library-Management-System/readme.md

 # Library Managment System with Node.js & Sequelize
 A library management system for a small library.
 The goal of this project was to create a more intuitive way of handling the library's books, patrons, and loans.
 Node, Express, Pug, and the SQL ORM Sequelize are used to create a dynamic website that properly shows the associations between books, patrons and loans.
-Also includes server side validation with Joi, pagination, and a search feature!
+Also includes integration tests, server side validation with Joi, pagination, and a search feature!

 ## How to Use
 If you'd like to test this app
 * Clone or download this repo
-* cd in to the project directory and run ```npm install```
+* cd in to the project directory and enter ```npm install```
 * ```npm start``` to start the server on localhost:3000
+* To run the tests enter ```npm run test```

 ## App Features